-Definitive Guide to Electric Car Batteries and Range
+Definitive Guide to Electric Car Batteries

 The battery was invented by Italian physicist Alessandro Volta in 1800.
 This remarkable invention has enabled us to power much of our modern world with advanced devices such as laptops, cell phones, satellites, and cars as electric vehicle (EV) adoption continues to accelerate.